Beli Prenatals are HSA/FSA eligible!

 The nutrients you both need

 But there’s another reason to get started on the prenatal vitamins early.
-Key micronutrients are linked to the same processes that drive conception in both men and women.
-From vitamins C, B6, B12, D, E and K2 to folate, zinc, chromium and choline, women can use these nutrients to reduce chances of miscarriage, trigger ovulation, improve egg quality, and generally boost their chances of conception.
+Key micronutrients are linked to the same processes that drive fertility health in both men and women.
+From vitamins C, B6, B12, D, E and K2 to folate, zinc, chromium and choline, women can use these nutrients to support ovulation, improve egg quality, and generally boost their overall health.

 Then there’s the timeline factor.
 While it’s true that a woman is born with all the eggs she’ll ever have, technically, those eggs are precursor cells.
 In order to be ready for fertilization, human eggs go through a dizzyingly complex growth process in an ovary follicle that takes around — you guessed it — three months.
-A steady stream of important nutrients during this growth period means better egg quality.
+A steady stream of important nutrients during this growth period is important for egg quality.

 On the men’s side of things, improving sperm health involves specific nutrients — think CoQ10, methylated folate, L-Carnitine, selenium, and others.
 And the importance of sperm health really can’t be overstated.
-Science tells us that a man’s health in that preconception window directly affects both his partner’s future pregnancy and the health of their baby.
-Sperm health is linked to pregnancy outcomes, and the most common cause of problematic sperm is a lack of nutrients.
-In fact, only one in four men has optimal sperm.
+Science tells us that a man’s health in that preconception window directly affects his sperm health and the health of their baby.
+Sperm health is linked to overall health, and the most common cause of problematic sperm is a lack of nutrients.
+In fact, one study found only one in four men has optimal sperm.
 See why specialized nutrition is so key?

 There’s a timeline impact on this side of the baby-making equation, too.
 Men produce millions of sperm on the daily, but there’s a critical maturation process that takes about three months.
 During this time, the right nutrients can ensure that a sperm ticks all the boxes for motility, morphology, and other parameters indicating general quality.
 And where can a guy get those nutrients?
 You know it!